 - 1 egg

-- 1 cup fresh mixed seafood of your choice ie oysters, calamari, octopus etc
+- 1 cup mixed seafood ie oysters, calamari, octopus etc

-- 1 bunch flat Asian chives chopped (substitutes: green onions or chives)
+- 1 bunch Asian chives chopped (substitutes: green onions or chives)

 - ½ cup kimchi finely chopped